-- Data Classification tools should be functional in nature, i.e. the classifier and the interface you are using should be useful enough to facilitate efficient Classification.
+- The data classification tool you use should be functional in nature, i.e. it should be useful enough to facilitate efficient classification.

-- Data Classification Tools should include those tools that are easy to use and goes at ease with your data classification strategy.
-This helps your organization in understanding the entire classifying procedure with convenience.
+- These tools should include those tools that are easy to use and goes at ease with your data classification strategy.

-One important requirement you need to take care when choosing the classification methods and tools is an easy integration.
-The tools should integrate with your current DLP system with ease.
+- One important requirement you need to take care when choosing the classification methods and tools is an easy integration.

-There’s a great importance of data classification for your organization.
+There are great benefits of data classification for your organization.
 Like what?
 Read them below:

 - It allows your business or organization to apply appropriate controls based on category data.
 You can work accordingly, and you don’t necessarily need to have the same kinds of controls for all types of data.